k4yt3x/wg-meshconf/README.md

 You used to have to install a bunch of other Python packages, but I cut them all off in version 2.0.0 to keep this software lightweight.

-## Learn By An Example
+## Learn by an Example

+Usages are dull and boring.
+Let's see a real-life example of how this tool can be used.
 This section will demonstrate how to create a simple mesh network with four nodes using wg-meshconf.

+For this example, suppose you have four servers as shown below.
+These servers can reach each other via the `Endpoint` address.
+For instance, server `tokyo1` can ping server `shanghai1` with the address `shanghai1.com`.

 ![image](https://user-images.githubusercontent.com/21986859/99200153-94839e80-279b-11eb-81c9-189b609661ee.png)